dr-strangecode/vagrant-centos-rackspace-workaround/README.md

  - save file and logout of machine
  - from the control panel, create an image of that machine with a name like "vagrant-centos-6-dfw"

+Once images have been created, you can start using vagrant normally with those saved images.
+Don't forget to remove the temporary machines.

 ## Error Details

 **Error:**